-^{}We thank John Beshears, Taha Choukhmane, Brent Davis, Lee Lockwood, Edgar Olsen, John Pepper, John Sabelhaus, Jason Seligman, and participants of the NBER Summer Institute (Aging), UVA Applied Microeconomics Workshop, New School for Social Research, TIAA Fellows Institute Symposium on Behavioral Finance, and National Tax Association Meeting for helpful comments.
+\Friedberg: lf6s@virginia.edu; P.O.
+Box 400182, Charlottesville, VA 22904.
+Leive: leive@berkeley.edu; 2607 Hearst Avenue, Berkeley, CA 94612.
+We thank John Beshears, Taha Choukhmane, Brent Davis, Lee Lockwood, Edgar Olsen, John Pepper, John Sabelhaus, Jason Seligman, helpful referees, and participants of the NBER Summer Institute (Aging), UVA Applied Microeconomics Workshop, New School for Social Research, TIAA Fellows Institute Symposium on Behavioral Finance, and National Tax Association Meeting for helpful comments.
 Alex Sheng and Jiafeng Wu provided excellent research assistance.
 This project received funding from the TIAA Institute and the Wharton School's Pension Research Council/Boettner Center, and from the UVA Bankard Fund for Political Economy.
 The content is solely the responsibility of the authors and does not represent official views of the above-named institutions.

-1 Introduction
+1. Introduction

-Most employees who have an employer pension today have a defined contribution (DC) plan.1 A key feature of DC plan design is the considerable autonomy that rests with individuals over how much to contribute, giving them major responsibility to ensure the adequacy of their retirement income.
-To nudge people who may be inattentive, uncertain, dilatory about saving decisions, default enrollment has become the norm or (T.RowePrice 2020, Clark and Young 2018).
+Most employees who have an employer pension today have a defined contribution (DC) plan.
+A key feature of DC plan design is the considerable autonomy that rests with individuals over how much to contribute, giving them major responsibility to ensure the adequacy of their retirement income.
+To nudge people who may be inattentive, uncertain, or dilatory about saving decisions, default enrollment has become the norm (T.RowePrice 2020; Clark and Young 2018).
 Defaults help employees overcome failures in saving behavior while still permitting the choice to opt out (Thaler and Sunstein 2008).
-Extensive research demonstrates the power of defaults in increasing short-run participation in DC plans (Madrian and Shea 2001, Thaler and Benartzi 2004), but recent evidence casts doubt on their effectiveness in raising savings rates in the long run (Choukhmane 2021, Laibson 2020).
-Related theoretical research highlights stronger paternalism mechanisms, notably mandatory contributions, that can raise not only long-term saving but also welfare under fairly general conditions (Beshears et al. 2020, Moser and Olea de Souza e Silva 2019, Amador et al. 2006).
-A potential role for mandatory contributions, which are a defining feature of public pension plans, therefore emerges from both recent evidence and theory.2
+Extensive research demonstrates the power of defaults in increasing short-run participation in DC plans (Madrian and Shea 2001; Thaler and Benartzi 2004), but recent evidence casts doubt on their effectiveness in raising savings rates in the long run (Choukhmane 2024; Laibson 2020).
+Related theoretical research highlights stronger paternalism mechanisms, notably mandatory contributions, that can raise not only long-term saving but also welfare under fairly general conditions (Beshears et al. 2020; Moser and Olea de Souza e Silva 2019; Amador et al. 2006).
+A potential role for mandatory contributions, which are a defining feature of public pension plans, therefore emerges from both recent evidence and theory.

 This stands in contrast to the neoclassical model, in which mandatory saving fully crowds out voluntary saving for rational individuals-except for individuals whose optimal saving is less than the mandatory savings rate and who cannot respond with full crowdout.
 In this paper, we analyze changes in voluntary DC contributions in response to an increase in mandatory employee contributions.
 We analyze not only the mean crowd-out response but also the magnitude of crowd-out along different parts of the distribution of voluntary contributions.
-Then, based on the distribution of observed crowd-out, we apply a simple economic framework that can guide an understanding of consumption-equivalent values, which indicate by how much an employee must be compensated, or alternately would be willing to pay, under differing assumptions to make mandatory contributions.
+Then, based on the distribution of observed crowd-out, we apply a simple economic framework that can guide an understanding of consumption-equivalent values, which indicate by how much an employee must be compensated, or alternately would be willing to pay, to make mandatory contributions, under differing assumptions.